-Whistleblowing legislation was originally introduced in 1998 following the realisation that a number of disasters could have been prevented or their effect reduced if a worker had spoken up and/or their employer had listened to them (e.g. Clapham rail crash 1988, BCCI collapse 1992 in which staff were afraid to speak up).
-The Public Interest Disclosure Act 1998 ('PIDA') was brought into force on 2 July 1999, inserting new sections into the Employment Rights Act 1996.
+Whistleblowing legislation was originally introduced in 1998 following the realisation that a number of disasters could have been prevented or their effect reduced if a worker had spoken up and/or their employer had listened to them (eg the Clapham rail crash in 1988, and the BCCI collapse 1992 in which staff were afraid to speak up).
+The Public Interest Disclosure Act 1998 ("PIDA") was brought into force on 2 July 1999, inserting new sections into the Employment Rights Act 1996

-Encouraging whistleblowers to come forward can also be in the interests of employers since whistleblowers can assist in uncovering wrongdoing within the organisation.
+Workers have no general duty to make disclosures or "blow the whistle" but encouraging whistleblowers to come forward can be in the interests of employers since whistleblowers can assist in uncovering wrongdoing within the organisation.
 This can help prevent accidents, financial scandals, criminal offences and regulatory breaches.
-It can also assist in allowing organisations to deal with issues internally, managing what information is disclosed outside the organisation.
+It can also assist in allowing organisations to deal with issues internally, and to manage what information is disclosed outside the organisation.

-2 Whistleblower protections
+2. Whistleblower protections